file-format/Products/content/en/spreadsheet/net/bookfx/index.md

 {{< SinglePage/PageBody/features/text >}}
 <h2 class="h2title">Span & Merge in Excel using C#</h2>
-<p>The API also allows spanning and merging rows and columns in excel.
+<p>The API also allows spanning and merging rows and columns in Excel.
 It uses ValueBox methods SpanTows and SpanCols and their combination Span to define the number of spanned cells.
 The Merger method is used to merge cells, but BookFx merges ranges of a ValueBox automatically if the box has a value or a formula.</p>

 {{< /SinglePage/PageBody/features/text >}}
 {{< /SinglePage/PageBody/features/single-feature-content >}}